leash

 our specialty

-1. Overexcitement: when your dog likes other dogs but becomes frustrated at being restricted by their leash.
-One sign of overexcitement is lying down when another dog is approaching.
+- Overexcitement: Your dog enjoys other dogs but becomes frustrated when restricted by their leash.
+One sign of overexcitement is lying down as another dog approaches.

-2. If a dog has experienced one or more uncomfortable moments on leash meeting another dog, they may be reacting proactively to make sure other dogs don’t come in their space while they are leashed.
+- Negative past experiences: A dog who has experienced uncomfortable moments on a leash while meeting another dog may react proactively to keep other dogs from entering their space when leashed.

-3. Some dogs begin resource guarding their parents if there is a lack of boundaries and clear communication in the relationship.
+- Resource guarding: Some dogs start guarding their parents when boundaries and clear communication are lacking in the relationship.

-While the best approach changes based on the reasoning behind your dog’s reactive behavior, most programs begin by teaching a “heel” command that enables you to walk your dog on a loose leash as they focus on you instead of elements of the environment around them.
+While the best approach to leash reactivity training changes based on the reasoning behind your dog’s reactive behavior, most programs begin by teaching a “heel” command that enables you to walk your dog on a loose leash as they focus on you instead of elements of the environment around them.

-Your dog is then taught “no” using 1-2 bad habits they have around the house.
-This solidifies your dog’s understanding and reaction to the word “no” as a marker for something they are never allowed to do.
+We teach your dog “no” by addressing 1-2 bad habits they have around the house.
+This approach solidifies their understanding of “no” and teaches them to react to it as a clear marker for behaviors they are never allowed to do.

 With an understanding of “heel” and “no”, the two concepts are combined to communicate to your dog what behavior around other dogs/people/cars/bikes/etc. is inappropriate and never acceptable.
+The entire process is cool, calm, and collected.
+Your attitude throughout the process is important for telling your dog that it’s okay to make mistakes.
+You are simply helping them learn how to be effective.
 Because the specifics of this protocol vary dog to dog and timing is critical in order to be fair and effective, the Homeschool program is strongly recommended.